snr-laboratory/snrlab-microfab-trial0/doc/ProjectPlans.md

 ## 6. Producing industrial-quality prototype sensors
   1) Research into the following paper regarding characterization, cmos conversion material interface, x-ray used and efficiency:
      * [Dynamic X-ray imaging with screen-printed perovskite CMOS array](https://www.nature.com/articles/s41467-024-45871-2)
+     * Consider researching different materials or perovskites, like a single crystal perovskite that shows potential to be fused to the epoxy (if we can get the epoxy idea to work).

 ## Materials List